 Studies have not found that taking vitamins and other supplements helps reduce the risk of cancer.
 In fact, some studies showed an adverse effect when people took certain supplements.

 The World Cancer Research Fund state that high dose beta carotene supplements may increase the risk of lung cancer.
-Other research suggests that high doses of vitamin E may increase the risk of prostate cancer.

 There is no specific diet for people who have cancer.
 Each person is different, and their type of cancer and treatment plan is unique.